prajaktakoli/obsidian/Goals 2025/Goals 2025.md

 - Start with AI /ML

 Family and Relationships 👨‍👦‍👦
-- Trip to Singapore with Prasad
+- Trip to Singapore with Prasad - january 2025
 - Plan next trip
 -  Conceiving prep till June 2025